Criticism of the 9/11 Commission: Conflicts of interest

-According to Shenon, Rove always feared that a commission report that laid the blame for 9/11 at the president's doorstep was the one development that could most jeopardize Bush's 2004 re-election.
-Therefore, White House lawyers attempted to stonewall the creation of the commission and to hamstring its work from the outset.
+According to Shenon, Rove always feared that a commission report that laid the blame for the September 11 attacks at the president's doorstep was the one development that could most jeopardize Bush's 2004 re-election.
+As a result, White House lawyers attempted to stonewall the creation of the commission and to hamstring its work from the outset.
 As Shenon reports, when Bush terrorism "czar" Richard Clarke could no longer be prevented from testifying about his urgent warnings over the summer of 2001 to Rice about the imminent threat of terrorist attack on US soil, White House counsel Alberto Gonzales and his aides feverishly drafted tough questions and phoned them in to Republican commissioners to undermine Clarke's credibility."
 According to Shenon, it was this defensive strategy that Zelikow may have been coordinating with the White House.

-Further, according to Shenon's book, Zelikow attempted to bolster the Bush administration's false claim of a link between al-Qaeda and Iraq by trying to change a 9/11 Commission staff report to state that the terrorist network repeatedly tried to communicate with the government of Saddam Hussein, a claim of cooperation the administration had cited to justify the war in Iraq.
+According to Shenon's book, Zelikow attempted to bolster the Bush administration's false claim of a link between al-Qaeda and Iraq by trying to change a 9/11 Commission staff report to state that the terrorist network repeatedly tried to communicate with the government of Saddam Hussein, a claim of cooperation the administration had cited to justify the war in Iraq.
 Zelikow backed down when the 9/11 Commission staff refused to go along with his attempted change.

 In addition, other members had ties which could be viewed as conflicts of interest.
-Jamie Gorelick, while serving in the Department of Justice under the Clinton administration, developed the policy (the "wall memo") that prevented communication between various government law enforcement and intelligence agencies, specifically the FBI and CIA.
+Jamie Gorelick, while serving in the Department of Justice in the Clinton administration, developed the policy, known as the "wall memo", that prevented communication between various government law enforcement and intelligence agencies, including between the FBI and CIA.
 She also is on the board of United Technologies.
 Gorelick's firm has agreed to represent Prince Mohammed al Faisal in the suit by the 9/11 families.
-The families contend that al Faisal has legal responsibility for the 9/11 attacks.
+The families contend that al Faisal has legal responsibility for the September 11 attacks.

 Henry Kissinger

 The White House insisted that it was to appoint the commission's chair, leading some to question the commission's "independence".
-The initial person appointed to head the commission, Henry Kissinger, has been accused by many of having been involved in past government coverups in South America (specifically, the overthrow of the Salvador Allende government in Chile on September 11, 1973), and of having on-going business relationships with members of the bin Laden family in Saudi Arabia.
+The initial person appointed to head the commission, Henry Kissinger, has been accused by many of having been involved in past government cover ups in South America, including the overthrow of the Salvador Allende government in Chile on September 11, 1973, and of having ongoing business relationships with members of the Bin Laden family in Saudi Arabia.

-Even after Kissinger resigned, the White House was often cited as having attempted to block the release of information to the commission and for refusing to give interviews without tight conditions attached leading to threats to subpoena.
+Even after Kissinger resigned, the White House was often cited as having attempted to block the release of information to the 9/11 Commission and for refusing to give interviews without tight conditions attached leading to threats to subpoena.
 The Bush Administration has further been accused of attempting to derail the commission by giving it one of the smallest independent commission funding levels in recent history ($3 million), and by giving the commission a very short deadline.
 The White House insists that they have given the commission "unprecedented cooperation".

-While President Bush and Vice President Cheney did ultimately agree to testify, they did so only under several conditions:
+While President Bush and Vice President Dick Cheney ultimately agreed to testify, they did so only under several conditions: